-Human tissue samples are collected by various researchers and biobanks across the UK, yet, the ability for researchers to undertake research is still hampered by the inability to find suitable samples.
+Human samples are collected by researchers and organisations across the UK, yet research is still hampered by the inability to find suitable samples.
 We aim to change that.
-The Centre functions as a central hub, coordinating UK tissue banking activities.
-One key way of achieving this is via the UKCRC Tissue Directory
+The UKCRC TDCC functions as a central hub, coordinating UK sample banking activities.
+One key way of achieving this is via the UKCRC Tissue Directory.

 The Directory of samples is the UK's only register of sample collections in the UK that covers multiple diseases and allows the searching based on age, gender, disease classification, sample type and available datasets.

 The UKCRC Tissue Directory

 How does it work?